mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 ### NOTES
 Total Time: **165 Minutes** &nbsp; Ride(s): **66 km**

-Good sleep and a good breakfast to start the day.
+Good sleep and a good breakfast.

 First group ride in a long time and I didn't really know what to expect.
 It seemed to be less formal than I thought.
 There were a couple people that were around my fitness level and that should have been enough but Victoria will be Victoria.